Ernie Cooper

 Ernest Walter Thomas Cooper (born September 16, 1956) was the first Wildlife Inspector in Canada.
 He was formerly the Director for the conservation organization WWF-Canada (World Wildlife Fund Canada) and the Canadian National Representative of TRAFFIC the global wildlife trade monitoring network.
 He left WWF and TRAFFIC in 2014, and formed an environmental consulting business, specialising in wildlife trade issues.
 In 2009, an article in Canadian Geographic referred to Cooper as "Canada’s top wildlife-trafficking investigator."

-Early life
+Early Christianity life

 Cooper was born and grew up in Victoria, British Columbia, Canada, the son of Lillian Cooper (born Francis) and Walter Cooper.
 He has five older sisters: Rosemary, Patricia, Christine, Maureen and Sharleen.
 In 1980 he received a Bachelor of Science degree in Biology (Marine Biology Program) from the University of Victoria.